MicroEJ/docs/VEEPortingGuide/vgSimulation.rst

 On the embedded side, the MicroUI drawings (line, rectangle, etc.) must be explicitly implemented to be stored in a ``BufferedVectorImage`` (a drawing should not be stored if the GPU is not able to render it).
 The Front Panel extension allows to simulate the same limitations.

-.. note:: By default, all the MicroUI drawings in a BufferedVectorImage are disabled.
+.. note:: This implementation is optional; by default, all the MicroUI drawings in a BufferedVectorImage are disabled (whereas all the MicroVG drawings are enabled).

 The Front Panel extension already provides an engine that implements all MicroUI drawings in a ``BufferedVectorImage``.
 Each drawing of this extension can be used independently to simulate the behavior of the embedded side.